WA Government Architecture Decision Records

 Data Quality:

-- Implement schema checks in CI/CD pipeline
+- Run schema and sample-data checks in CI/CD

 Reference Architecture: Identity Management